-Target Allocation Ac tual Allocation at December 31,
+Target Allocation Actual Dec

 PBOP Plan 2013 2012 2011 2010

 Equity Funds 55% 56% 55% 56%

-Debt Funds 45% 44 % 45% 44%
+Debt Funds 45% 44% 45% 44%

-Total 100% 100% 100%
+Total 100% 100%

 The combination of these target allocations and expected returns resulted in the overall assumed long-term rate of return of 8.50% for 2012.
 The Company evaluates the actuarial assumptions, including the expected rate of return, at least annually.
-The desired investment objective is a long-term rate of return on assets that is approximately 5 - 6% greater than the assumed rate of inflation as measured by the Consumer Price Index.
+The desired investment objective is a long-term rate of return on assets that is approximately 5-6% greater than the assumed rate of inflation as measured by the Consumer Price Index.
 The target rate of return for the Plans has been based upon an analysis of historical returns supplemented with an economic and structural review for each asset class.